 Let the audio drive motion intensity rather than setting it manually.
 If you do set motion intensity, use medium values (40-60%) — too low and the audio sync is not visible, too high and the video becomes chaotic.

-Match the duration to the audio length.
-Seedance clips are short, so use a 4-8 second section of your audio that captures the energy you want.
+Match the duration to the audio length supported by the current platform.
+Start with a short section of your audio that captures the energy you want, then extend only after the timing survives review.

 Editing audio-driven clips